Definitions You Need To Know

 results of the work and the way in which it is done.
 For example, the employer:

-Common-law employees are not self-employed and cannot set up retirement plans for income from their work, even if
+Common-law employees aren't self-employed and can't set up retirement plans for income from their work, even if that

-that income is self-employment income for social security tax purposes.
-For example, common-law employees who are ministers,
+income is self-employment income for social security tax purposes.
+For example, common-law employees who are ministers, members

 However, an individual may be a common-law employee and a self-employed person as well.
 For example, an attorney can